Skip to content ↓

 Assessment

-The course provides opportunities to assess understanding and learning informally through the completion of formative tasks.
+The course provided opportunities to assess understanding and learning informally through the completion of formative tasks.

-Each module has one or more summative assessments, which are graded and count towards the overall module grade.
-Assessment methods include essays, reports, critical reflections, portfolios and presentations.
+Each module had one or more summative assessments, which were graded and counted towards the overall module grade.
+Assessment methods included essays, reports, critical reflections, portfolios and presentations.

 Employability

-The course could provide you with the self-confidence, skills and knowledge to develop your career working with children and young people.
-This work-based approach to learning can put you at an advantage over other degree courses as you will be in a position to show your understanding of practices that can promote effective learning for children and young people.
+The course provided students with the self-confidence, skills and knowledge to develop their career working with children and young people.
+This work-based approach to learning could put learners at an advantage over other degree courses as they were in a position to show their understanding of practices that can promote effective learning for children and young people.

 Entry requirements*